 The last model of curriculum is Curriculum as Praxis which the author defines to be “a development of the process model,” (Smith).
 While the Praxis model is related to the Process model, it is different.
 This model takes the students into consideration such as their life experiences, their roles and who the students are as a person, not a ‘factory worker’.
 The downside to this model, in the way I interpreted it, is the model does not follow curriculum closely which could lead to detrimental effects to students later on in their schooling if they are not reaching their outcomes and indicators early in their education.
 While this a con for the Praxis model, there is one upside to this model.
 That is, this model takes into consideration the students’ needs and wants and lets them achieve their goals based on those.

 In my experience in schools, I have seen the transmitted model used.
 I have seen this model used mostly in university classes, where the professors simply stand in the front of a lecture hall and speak what they know on a topic and do not overly pay attention to you as a student.
 This has made learning for me possible since I am an auditory learner for many subjects such as history.
 But this could be detrimental to students who do not learn very well with the auditory method.
 Another model I have seen used in classes I have been in include the Product model.
 In my high school math classes (ex: Calculus 30), the teacher simply stated what we would be learning, and a few days later, we would be tested on it.
 This method made it impossible for one to do well in the class if they did not test very well.
-If another means of evaluation, such as incorporating the Process model where students needs are then considered, there may have more possibility for students to take these classes instead of avoiding them since they knew they would only be evaluated on tests.
+With essays and projects, we were given rubrics and a document with a list of requirements where to get a good grade, we had to strive for success and hand the project in on time.
+If another means of evaluation, such as incorporating the Process model where students’ needs are then considered, there may have more possibility for students to take these classes instead of avoiding them since they knew they would only be evaluated on tests.
 Lastly, I have experienced the process curriculum where teachers view us as students and do not see us as outcomes or a “mini-teacher” (someone who knows the exact information as the professor and recites it like a robot like in the transmission model).
 This makes a student feel included and given a voice in their education.
-All in all, I have probably experienced pros and cons of each model of curriculum but until now, I was simply unaware.
+All in all, I have probably experienced the pros and cons of each model of the curriculum but until now, I was simply unaware.

 Now as I leave you with this post, I would like you to consider, which model of curriculum do you feel made you a better student?